lydell/elm-safe-virtual-dom/README.md

 This repo:

 - Documents the changes I’ve made in forks of DOM related core Elm packages.
-- Has a script for testing those forks in your own project.
+- Documents how to use my forks in your own project.
-- Is where you can open issues for things you find while testing my forks.
+- Is where you can open issues for things specific to my forks.

-## What you are testing
+## What this is

 ### The forks